Cavid2002/OS/README.md

 ## The Reader ##

 Most well-known books on operating systems focus primarily on theoretical concepts and ideas related to existing environments, without offering practical guidance on how to create an operating system from scratch.
-While resources like [osdev.org](https://wiki.osdev.org/) provide valuable information, they often assume a certain level of prior knowledge, which can make them challenging for beginners.
+While resources like [osdev.org](https://wiki.osdev.org/) provide valuable information with the doucumetation references to all kinds of hardware, they often assume a certain level of prior knowledge, which can make them challenging for beginners.
 This document aims to fill that gap by offering a detailed, step-by-step explanation of each component of the operating system as development progresses, making it easier for readers to understand and implement the concepts themselves.